-At this uncertain time, we want to reassure you that our absolute priority is to protect the safety of our customers and our own employees.
-Our focus is on how best we can maintain essential services, safeguard jobs and ensure that we continue to be a central part of our economy and communities.
+At this time, we want to reassure you that our absolute priority is to protect the safety of our customers and our own employees.
+Our focus is on how best we can maintain services, safeguard jobs and ensure that we continue to be a central part of our economy and communities.

 Our expert teams are following the very latest advice from the Government and public health authorities regarding coronavirus (COVID-19).